deshaw/pjrmi/README.md

 Most of the time Java objects are returned as they are but, in this example, `foo` will be a special subclass of a Python string; so if we want the Java String we need to pull it out.
-Java Objects are generally returned as they objects, only Strings and primitive types (`int`, `double`, `boolean`, ...) have special boxed handling.
+Java Objects are generally returned as objects, only Strings and primitive types (`int`, `double`, `boolean`, ...) have special boxed handling.

     >>> foo = c.object_for_name('Foo')
     >>> foo